Buecherregale/UnoOnline/docs/backend/websockets.md

   Type          string      // the name of the payload type (the tags below + `Payload`) Payload       any         // the struct instance from below MessageId     uuid.UUID   // unique id to trace messages.
-Important for answers to messages ExpectsAnswer bool        // if true the server expects the client to reply with the apropriate message with the SAME MessageId
+Important for answers to messages ExpectsReply bool         // if true the server expects the client to reply with the apropriate message with the SAME MessageId
 }
 ```
 The backend has 2 distinct communication channels: